 More information on the regulations is available from the Victorian Building Authority.

-To register your pool or spa:
+Register your pool or spa

-• Submit the form with evidence of the building permit or Certificate of Final Inspection
+• Submit the form with evidence of the building permit or Certificate of Final Inspection;

-• If you have any queries, please contact the Council's Building Department on 5755 0555
+If you have any queries, please contact us.